tmewett/BrogueCE/README.md

 Playing
 -------

-If you downloaded a release, you can open the game as follows:
+If you downloaded a [release][releases], you can open the game as follows:

 ### Windows